Hacker Hieu PC is now a cybersecurity specialist

 In August 2020, Hieu was released and he returned to Vietnam.

-After 7 years in prison, Hieu had spent a lot of time reflecting on his past actions.
+Over 7 years in prison, Hieu had spent a lot of time reflecting on his past actions.
 His years behind bars were not in vain, as he received Bible studies, computing training, and psychology lessons.
-After his release, he expressed his newfound passion in using his talents to help and protect people from falling prey to cybersecurity frauds.
+After his release, he expressed his newfound passion for using his talents to help and protect people from falling prey to cybersecurity fraud.

 Hieu’s dream came true when he received a job offer from Vietnam’s National Security Centre as an IT specialist.